Dkallen117/day-Planner/README.md

 This basic template was built from an html file, utilizing css for creativity, and javascript, jquery, and moment.js for functionality.

-## Usage

-Here are screenshots of the finished product as well as a link to the website.

-Link:

 ## License

 GNU GENERAL PUBLIC LICENSE